satyamj21/Oblivion/README.md

 ## 🎯 What This Project Does

-ZombieGuard is a full-stack cybersecurity platform that:
+Oblivion is a full-stack cybersecurity platform that:

 1. **Discovers** APIs from Swagger files, manual input, and simulated network scanning
 2. **Classifies** each API as: `active`, `deprecated`, `orphaned`, or **`zombie`**